Guide to developing presence

-Having the courage to show up for the challenging parts of life is how we grow up.
-We need to have a capacity to bear our pain and difficulties, to be able to open our hearts and minds to the suffering that is in the world and be real about it.
+In order to be resilient in the world we live, you need to have a capacity to bear your pain and difficulties with a strong and open heart, to be able to open your heart and mind to the suffering that is in you and the world and be real about it.

 Heartfulness isn’t about sugar-coating experience or needing it to be something different to what it is.
 It’s about showing up for experience with courage and openness, whatever that experience is.

 Explore more about the heart in the whole being awakening framework